 top of page

-The Ridge Runner Fun Zone Grand Opening.jpg
+The Ridge Runner Fun Zone Playground

-The Ridge Runner Fun Zone design team, led by Cunningham Recreation Project Manager Mitch Reno, put together a complete, research-based playground design that is ADA (Americans with Disabilities Act) compliant, inclusive, multi-generational, sensory filled, and designed for users of all ages and abilities.
-This train-themed inclusive playground features a GT PowerScape play structure with a Train Spring Rider, Merry Go All, Sensory Wave Seat, Sensory Cove Climber, ShadowPlay Sky Runner, PrimeTime Swings and Expression Swings, and is completed with integrated shade, benches, and custom Poured-in-Place safety surfacing.
-The playground also includes a 40-yard dash, featuring a a running track with an automatic precision timing system that lets runners race and see the time it took them to run 40 yards.
+The design team, led by Cunningham Recreation Project Manager Mitch Reno, put together a complete, research-based playground design that is ADA (Americans with Disabilities Act) compliant, inclusive, multi-generational, and sensory filled.
+This train-themed playground features a GT PowerScape play structure with a Train Spring Rider, Merry Go All, Sensory Wave Seat, Sensory Cove Climber, ShadowPlay Sky Runner, PrimeTime Swings and Expression Swings, and is completed with integrated shade, benches, and custom Poured-in-Place safety surfacing.
+The playground also includes a 40-yard dash equipped with an automatic precision timing system, so runners can test their speed and see their results instantly.

 The Ridge Runner Fun Zone Playground was the recipient of the James L. McClelland Public Parks and Recreation Facility Award at the 2024 West Virginia Parks and Recreation Association conference!